3 phase distribution board wiring diagram:

 Components used to make the 3 phase distribution board wiring diagram:

 The MCCB consists of a bimetallic sheet that expands and contracts when the temperature of the MCCB changes.
-Due to overload, the bimetallic strip will start to bend and eventually, it will trip if more current flows in the circuit than the predetermined current.
+Due to overload, the bimetallic strip will start to bend and eventually. it will trip if more current flows in the circuit than the predetermined current.
 The trip mechanism opens the breaker.
 MCCB stands for Molded Case Circuit Breaker.
 It is another type of electrical protection device that is used when the load current exceeds the limit of a miniature circuit breaker.
 The MCCB provides Protection against Overload, and Short Circuit Faults and is also used for Switching the Circuits.

 02. Indicator Light:

-An indicator lamp just Sounds Technical, Sometimes it’s called a “Supervisory” light Indicator.
+An indicator lamp just Sounds Technical, Sometimes it is called a Supervisory light Indicator.
 Indicator lights are amber in color and can be located at the Front, the Rear, and Sometimes at the Side of the car on both the left And Right-hand sides.
-The Common colors used by Indicator lamps are red, yellow, blue, white, and green.
-A Panel Indicator Lamp Generally has up to 5 Differently Colored Segments to Indicate Various Conditions on the Machine or Process
+The Common colors used by Indicator lamps are red, yellow, blue, white, and green line system.
+A Panel Indicator Lamp Generally has up to 5 Differently Colored Segments to Indicate Various Conditions on the Machine or Process system.

 Thank You for visiting the website.
 Keep visiting for more Updates.